 (The Albertina counts as a top address for special exhibitions)

-- The Albertina offers up, for example, a smorgasbord of solo exhibitions: the photos of Valie Export (from June 23rd), Alex Katz (until June 4th), Georg Baselitz (from June 7th) and Ofer Lellouche (from June 29th).
-Oh, and Picasso in the early part of the month
+- The Albertina also offers up a smorgasbord of solo exhibitions: Valie Export (from June 23rd), Georg Baselitz (from June 7th) and Ofer Lellouche (from June 29th).
+Oh, and Picasso in the first half of the month

-- Picasso also pops up along the likes of Munch, Sisley, Magritte, Richter and Lassnig in the Leopold’s Amazing exhibition that draws on the Würth collection
+- Picasso also pops up along the likes of Munch, Sisley, Magritte, Richter and Lassnig in the excecllent exhibition at the Leopold Museum: Amazing: the Würth collection

 - The Albertina Modern highlights the world of printed graphics from the late 1940s onwards.
 Think Warhol, Lichtenstein, and similar.
-And has a solo exhibition for Yoshitomo Nara
+And they have a solo exhibition for Yoshitomo Nara (look for the “angry girls”)

 - An intriguing and eye-opening exploration of biomimetics (technology inspired by nature) awaits at the Technisches Museum

-- The MAK highlights the metal art and design of the Hagenauer workshops (established 1898) and introduces us to the sculptures of Birke Gorm (until June 25th)
+- The MAK highlights, for example, the metal art and design of the Hagenauer workshops (established 1898) and introduces us to the sculptures of Birke Gorm (until June 25th).
+Discover the Glitz and Glamour of glassware by J. & L. Lobmeyr too (from June 7th)

-- The Literature Museum presents a homage to the great Ingeborg Bachmann, one of Austria’s greatest poets, dramatists, librettist, essayists,… (a very talented lady)
+- The Literature Museum presents a homage to the great Ingeborg Bachmann, one of Austria’s greatest poets, dramatists, librettists, essayists,… (a very talented lady)

-- A few intriguing exhibitions at the Weltmuseum, such as an innovative look at extinction narratives, a dive into modern Japanese calligraphy, a different perspective on science fiction(s), and a solo exhibition for Maximilian Prüfer
+- A few intriguing exhibitions at the Weltmuseum, such as a dive into modern Japanese calligraphy, a different perspective on science fiction(s), and works by Maximilian Prüfer

 - Lower Belvedere offers a deep dive into the history of the Belvedere palaces and art institution as well as an exhibition (from June 22nd) featuring large-format paintings that normally don’t get the display space

-- This month is your last chance to catch the 100 Misunderstandings exhibition at the Jewish Museum (until June 4th), but the same institution also examines the concept of Guilt in another exhibition and (from June 22nd) the role of skin colour in perceptions of and among Jews.
+- This month is your last chance to catch the 100 Misunderstandings exhibition at the Jewish Museum (until June 4th), but the same institution also examines the concept of Guilt in another exhibition and (from June 21st) presents the works of Maria Austria

-- Explore Vienna in the form of postcards at a special exhibition at the Wien Museum MUSA
+- Explore Vienna in the form of postcards past and present at a special exhibition at the Wien Museum MUSA

 - See the exhibition listings for more options as I hear of them